Quiver Lounge Shooting Suspect Claims Cops Were Hitting on Girlfriend

 UPDATE: Dickson Mararo surrendered himself to authorities on Monday accompanied by his lawyer Cliff Ombeta.

 The lawyer explained that his client was provoked by the two officers, leading to the shooting.
-Apparently, the cops were making advances at Mararo’s girlfriend, Felistas.
+Apparently, the cops were making advances at Mararo’s girlfriend.

 “He had been provoked quite a number of times by the officers who kept on hitting on his girlfriend and trying to talk to her even at the times he went to the washrooms, they would make passes and follow her everywhere she went.